-The postictal period is characterized by many short and long-lasting functional changes in the brain.
+The postictal period is characterized by many short- and long-lasting functional changes in the brain.
 Postictal inhibition is a prominent phenomena directly linked to the end of the seizure.
-It is difficult to induce another epileptic seizure during this period (Mares, et al. 1982).
+It is difficult to induce another epileptic seizure during this period (Mareš et al. 1982).
 Some functional changes during the postictal phase are usually explained by the persistence of the increased inhibition that occurs at the end of a seizure.
 Changes in extracellular concentrations of various substances may also play an important role.
-Many of these substances could be related to antinociception; for example increases in the extracellular concentration of adenosine (During and Spencer 1992, Kulkarni, et al. 1994, Kulkarni, et al. 1997), opioid peptides or amino acids (Engel and Rocha 1992, Halonen, et al. 1992, Rocha, et al. 1991, Velisek and Mares 1992).
+Many of these substances could be related to antinociception; for example increases in the extracellular concentration of adenosine (During and Spencer 1992, Kulkarni et al. 1994, 1997), opioid peptides or amino acids (Engel and Rocha 1992, Halonen et al. 1992, Rocha et al. 1991, Velíšek and Mareš 1992).
 Adenosine decreases nociceptive perception in both animals and in humans.
-It acts both centrally and peripherally (Hayashida, et al. 2005, Chizh, et al. 2004).
-GABA has been shown to have anticonvulsant as well as antinociceptive effects (McGaraughty, et al. 2005).
-Several compounds formerly considered as GABAergic are specifically used for the treatment of neuropathic pain, e.g. gabapentin and pregabalin with different mechanism for each of them (Backonja 2002, McGaraughty, et al. 2005).
-These compounds bind to specific subunit of voltage gated calcium channels and modulate release of transmitters (Maneuf, et al. 2006, Taylor, et al. 2007).
-Therefore, there is little doubt that opioid peptides are involved in postictal antinociception (Portugal-Santana, et al. 2004).
+It acts both centrally and peripherally (Chizh et al. 2004, Hayashida et al. 2005).
+GABA has been shown to have anticonvulsant as well as antinociceptive effects (McGaraughty et al. 2005).
+Several compounds formerly considered as GABAergic are specifically used for the treatment of neuropathic pain, e.g. gabapentin and pregabalin with different mechanism for each of them (Backonja 2002, McGaraughty et al. 2005).
+These compounds bind to specific subunit of voltage-gated calcium channels and modulate release of transmitters (Maneuf et al. 2006, Taylor et al. 2007).
+Therefore, there is little doubt that opioid peptides are involved in postictal antinociception (Portugal-Santana et al. 2004).

-Our results supports the hypothesis that antinociception is closely related to the above-mentioned substances.
-It has been demonstrated that changes in their concentrations occur after epileptic seizures and these changes have been shown to last for tens of minutes (de Freitas, et al. 2004, Freitas, et al. 2005, Portugal-Santana, et al. 2004).
+Our results support the hypothesis that antinociception is closely related to the above-mentioned substances.
+It has been demonstrated that changes in their concentrations occur after epileptic seizures and these changes have been shown to last for tens of minutes (Freitas et al. 2004, 2005, Portugal-Santana et al. 2004).
 Consistent with the above, we observed that the period of decreased sensitivity following a seizure was short.
-On the other hand, comparison with control animals revealed an interesting increase in sensitivity 24 hours post-seizure.
-These results suggest the existence of long lasting the existence of long lasting changes that cannot be explained by changes in concentrations of the above mentioned substances.
-In our other experiments with flurothyl induced seizures (Mareš, et al. 2004), we observed changes in learning, associated with a water maze, 24 hours post-seizure.
-Because of the oxidative stress related to seizures (Patel 2002) these longer-lasting changes could be related to changes in free radical concentrations that occur during a seizure.
-Oxidative stress, as measured by free radicals and singlet oxygen, is one possible explanation for increased nociception following either acute or chronic painful stimulation (Rokyta, et al. 2003, Rokyta, et al. 2004).
-Additionally, it has been shown that the increased nociception can be reduced with antioxidants.
-The anti-nociceptive mechanism in our model of postictal changes is dominant during the early postictal period.
+On the other hand, comparison with control animals revealed an interesting increase in sensitivity 24 h post-seizure.
+These results suggest the existence of long-lasting changes that cannot be explained by changes in concentrations of the above mentioned substances.
+In our other experiments with flurothyl-induced seizures (Mareš et al. 2004), we observed changes in learning (associated with a water maze) 24 h post-seizure.
+Because of the oxidative stress related to seizures (Patel 2002) these long-lasting changes could be related to changes in free radical concentrations that occur during a seizure.
+Oxidative stress, as measured by free radicals and singlet oxygen, is one possible explanation for increased nociception following either acute or chronic painful stimulation (Rokyta et al. 2003, 2004).
+Additionally, it has been shown that the increased nociception can be reduced antioxidants.
+The with antinociceptive mechanism in our model of postictal changes is dominant during the early postictal period.
 The question is whether the increase of reactive oxygen species (ROS) levels during a seizure may cause increased sensitivity 24 h post-seizure relative to controls.
-It is known that ROS act as mediators for activation of processes connected to apoptosis and also as growth signals (Min, et al. 2006).
+It is known that ROS act as mediators for the activation of processes connected to apoptosis and also as growth signals (Min et al. 2006).
 It may elucidate some delayed functional changes.
-Whether ROS have some immediate direct functional effect is not clear.
+It is not clear whether ROS have some immediate direct functional effect.